QuiltServerTools/DeltaLogger/README.md

 # DISCLAIMER

 This project is still under heavy development and is not recommended for use yet.
+We have a few bugs left to fix involving incorrect logging of transactions and hanging on `/stop`
 # DeltaLogger

-Block and chest/container inventory tracking tool for fabric that can be configured to use MySQL or SQLite.
+Block and chest/container inventory tracking tool for fabric that can be configured to use MySQL or SQLite with a fast and responsive web UI.
 [Join the DeltaLogger discord](https://discord.gg/UxHnDWr)

 ## Setup